rprichard/CxxCodeBrowser/README.md

 ### Indexing step

-Run `sw-clang-indexer --index-project` to index the source code.
+Run `ccb-clang-indexer --index-project` to index the source code.
 It will look for a `compile_commands.json` file in the working directory and write an `index` file to the working directory.
 This step takes approximately as long as compiling the code.